 4. Coming home: Post-sojourn session

-In March 2018 (date tba), we will meet for a post-sojourn session to discuss coming back home and the return to routine here.
+On March 16, 2018, 9:15 am-1.45 pm (UniS, room A-124), we will meet for a post-sojourn session to discuss coming back home and the return to routine here.
 Importantly, mentees and mentor will dedicate time to elaborating how the study abroad experience is relevant in terms of both personal as well as future professional life.
 Coming home is just as important as leaving in terms of study abroad, and supporting students in this is central to their study abroad experience.

 5. Online survey